-- A. A Member or subgroup leaving the CIS health program or dropping coverage must provide written notice of termination received by CIS at least 60 days prior to the effective date of termination. - B. Members with fewer than 100 benefit-eligible employees that remove a subgroup from CIS Benefits may continue participation for the remaining employees only if all of the following conditions are met: - 1.
-The group being removed is a represented bargaining group; - 2.
-The plan they are moving to is a health insurance trust program sponsored by the union representing the bargaining unit and available to all bargaining units of that union; and - 3.
-All remaining employees are insured through CIS. - C. Members with more than 100 benefit-eligible employees that remove a subgroup, leaving fewer than 100 employees on health benefits with CIS, can continue participation for the remaining employees only if all of the following conditions are met: - 1.
-The group being removed is a represented bargaining group; - 2.
-The plan they are moving to is a health insurance trust program sponsored by the union representing the bargaining unit and available to all bargaining units of that union; and - 3.
-All remaining employees are insured through CIS.
+- A. A Member or subgroup leaving the CIS health program or dropping coverage must provide written notice of termination received by CIS at least 60 days prior to the effective date of termination. - 1.
+If the terminating member qualifies as a special district under ORS 198.010, the member cannot return to CIS for benefits coverage at a future date. - B. Members with fewer than 100 benefit-eligible employees that remove a subgroup from CIS Benefits may continue participation but CIS has the right to review premiums, and potentially surcharge them, based on an underwriting review. - 1.
+Members with more than 100 benefit-eligible employees that remove a subgroup, leaving fewer than 100 employees on health benefits with CIS, may continue participation but CIS has the right to review premiums, and potentially surcharge them, based on an underwriting review.
+The surcharge would be in addition to the rate adjustment factor previously applied to the group that will be continued for the remaining employees for up to three years. - C. Members with more than 100 benefit-eligible employees that remove a subgroup, leaving more than 100 employees on health benefits with CIS, can continue participation for the remaining employees. - D. Members that remove all of their employees, or a subgroup of its employees, must also remove the retirees and COBRA participants associated with the Member or its subgroup.

-The rate adjustment factor previously applied to this group will continue for the remaining employees for up to three years.
+Rule EB8: EMPLOYER/EMPLOYEE CONTINUATION RIGHTS

-- D. Members with more than 100 benefit-eligible employees that remove a subgroup, leaving more than 100 employees on health benefits with CIS, can continue participation for the remaining employees. - E. Members that remove all of their employees, or a subgroup of its employees, must also remove the retirees and COBRA participants associated with the Member or its subgroup.
+- A. CIS complies with all state and federal rules regarding continuation programs available to employees who become ineligible for insurance. - B. CIS will offer up to 12 months of continuation for medical, vision and dental coverage for employees approved for a workers' compensation claim.
+Members have the choice whether or not to offer the continuation and/or whether or not to pay for coverage.
+If the 12-month continuation option is not offered, employees can only continue coverage through the federal COBRA program.

-Rule EB8: HEALTH RISK MANAGEMENT PROGRAM
+Rule EB9: HEALTH RISK MANAGEMENT PROGRAM

-Employees, retirees and spouses enrolled in a CIS medical plan are eligible to participate in Healthy Benefits programs.
+Employees, retirees and spouses enrolled in a CIS medical plan are eligible to participate in CIS' wellness and/or lifestyle programs.
 Some programs or services may have specific eligibility requirements.

-Rule EB9: LIFE/DISABILITY INSURANCE
+Rule EB10: LIFE/DISABILITY INSURANCE